Aigerim-Zh/School-District-Analysis/README.md

 # School-District-Analysis

-# Overview of the school district analysis.
+# Overview of the school district analysis

 ## Purpose
 In this project, we are tasked with preparing math and reading assessment scores data for analysis and determining performance trends and patterns by schools, budget allocations, by grades, by school type, and size.
 These insights will inform discussions and strategic decisions at the school and district levels.
 Namely, this analysis will assist the School Board in making decisions on school budgets and priorities.